anoojnapaturi42/movie_recommender_system/README.md

 features
 - smart recommendations - get 5 movie suggestions similar to your input
-- performancce metrics - see precision, diversity, and novelty scores for your recommendations
+- performance metrics - see precision, diversity, and novelty scores for your recommendations
 - genre analysis - recommendations consider genre overlap and diversity
 - clean  interface - simple dropdown selection with styled buttons